vinceumo/todo/Article.md

 </div>
 ```

-Last but not least, we need to add on event handler on click on **Create a new list** that will open the sidebar and close the navigation on mobile:
+We need to add on event handler on click on **Create a new list** that will open the sidebar and close the navigation on mobile:

 ```html
 <button class="is-add" v-on:click="isSidebarOpen = true; isNavOpen = false;">Create a new list</button>
 ```

-Nice, now we can open our sidebar.
+Nice, now we can open our sidebar 🎉.

 Now lets close the sidebar when we click on **cancel**: